 About 5 years ago, Michael ran an ad in a non-profit journal offering to make photographs for non-profits wishing to tell their story through photographs.
 He now shoots for a number of non-profits around the country.
 If you know an organization in need, please contact Michael

-Now he spend a lot of time traveling and making pictures, shuttling between Boston, Jackson Hole, WY the New England coastline, and wherever the next airplane takes him.
+Now he spend a lot of time traveling and making pictures, shuttling between Boston, Jackson Hole, WY, Martha's Vineyard, and wherever the next airplane takes him.